antofic/GraphCodable/Docs/UserGuide.md

 print( outRoot == inRoot )	// prints: true
 ```
 It is also possible to mix keyed and unkeyed coding, as long as the unkeyed variables are decoded in the same order in which they were encoded.
 It is recommended that you use unkeyed coding not in cases like this, but rather when you need to store a single value or a sequence of values.
-The following example shows how array conformance is implemented in the GraphCodable using unkeyed encode/decode:
+The following example shows how array conformance is implemented in the GraphCodable package using unkeyed encode/decode:

 ```swift
 extension Array: GCodable where Element:GCodable {